• Skip to primary navigation

 Overhead shot of a stack of six pancakes topped with butter and syrup.

-How to Make Perfect Pancakes Without Milk
+How to Make Fluffy Pancakes Without Milk

 1. Mix the flour, sugar, baking soda and salt in a large mixing bowl.